Yuan-Zhou-dev/cks-certification-guide/README.md

 ```

 ### Run a Container with Specific User ID and Group ID
+> [Run a container with specifice user](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) : Learn to deploy a container with least privilege and high security.
 ```bash
 # Run container with specific user id and group id
 apiVersion: v1